-One thing we know for sure is Google will continue to leave Nexus manufacturing to established names in the market.
-CEO, Sundar Pichai has said Google will instead focus on the design and software, hinting that the search giant will be more involved than ever in future Nexus devices.
+One thing we know for sure is that Google will continue to leave Nexus manufacturing to established names in the market.
+CEO Sundar Pichai has said Google will instead focus on the design and software, hinting that the search giant will be more involved than ever in future Nexus devices.

 Could these be the most 'Googly' Nexus devices to date?
 Quite possibly.
-Let's see what the rumor mill has churned up so far for the new Nexus handsets…
+Let's see what the rumor mill has churned up so far about the new Nexus handsets…

 Cut to the chase